enlacee/my-angularjs/README.md

 ## Install **Bower**

-for install all componets js and css your must install this packages with `bower`
+For install all componets js and css your must install this packages with `bower`

 	bower install

-For install other packages with bower and add in `bower.json` execute that exmaple command: `--save`
+For install other packages with bower and add in `bower.json` execute that example command: `--save`

 	bower install --save jquery bootstrap